 28. Curbside Treasures – Find out what day of the week large trash items are picked up in your city, then go for a drive in the neighborhoods.
 I’ve got some great furniture doing this since some people are too lazy to donate it and have simply upgraded even though their previous furniture was fine.

 29. Buy and Re-sell Goods – Thrift stores and rummage sales are a great way to do this.
-If you want to see an example of this being done check out the video below where a guy makes $1,000 a day re-selling items on ebay that he buys at Goodwill.
+Some people I’ve seen have made up to $1,000 a day re-selling items on ebay that they buy at Goodwill.
 What a great way to Make extra money!